What is What is business process outsourcing? What is Business Process Outsourcing BPO?

 A medium business with 50-500 staff might outsource the labour-intensive accounting and finance functions to a team in the Philippines.
 Small business and entrepreneur

-It is common for small business owners to have a Virtual Assistant (VA) working for hem full time, remotely from the Philippines.
+It is common for small business owners to have a Virtual Assistant (VA) working for them full time and remotely from the Philippines.
 What are the different types of BPO?

 The type of business process outsourcing can be characterised by their specialisation, location, and size.
 Generalist or specialist BPOs

 Business process outsourcing is in the human resources and professional services sector.
 However, their services extend across all industries.
-The majority of BPOs are generalist, in that they offer a full range of professional services.
+The majority of BPOs are generalists, in that they offer a full range of professional services.

-Business process outsourcing typically operates form developing nations such as the Philippines, India, and Colombia.
+Business process outsourcing typically operates from developing nations such as the Philippines, India, and Colombia.
 They typically have cheaper cost-of-living and bigger populations.
 Different locations offer different advantages.
 Size of BPO

 The bigger BPOs employ more than 250,000 people.
 They are huge, global operations.
 Medium-sized BPOs range from 500-5,000 staff and offer a full range of services.
 The smaller BPOs might have 1-500 people.
 Functions of business process outsourcing

-A wide range of BPO companies in different parts of the world provide utmost services to their Western and local clients.
-Many of them have even earned awards and recognitions by award-giving bodies due to their performance on both the roles they take and on their way of taking care of the employees.
+A wide range of business process outsourcing companies in different parts of the world provide utmost services to their Western and local clients.
+Many of them even earned recognition by award-giving bodies due to their performance in both their roles and their level of care for the employees.

-Check out the top BPO companies in several outsourcing destinations below: Top BPO companies in the Philippines Top Indian BPO companies Top South African BPO companies Business Process Outsourcing (BPO) services
+Check out the top BPO companies in several outsourcing destinations below.
+Top BPO companies in the Philippines Top Indian BPO companies Top South African BPO companies Business Process Outsourcing (BPO) services

 Outsource Accelerator is the most trusted source for independent information & advisory for Business Process Outsourcing (BPO).
-We have over 4,000 articles, 200+ podcast episodes, and a comprehensive directory with 700+ BPOs… all designed to make it easier for clients to learn about, and engage with, business process outsourcing.
+We have over 5,000 articles, 350+ podcast episodes, and a comprehensive directory with 2,500+ BPOs from different locations.

 What is Lead Generation?
 What is lead generation?

 Lead generation aims to get the attention of inbound, or outbound, prospective customers and turn them into leads – creating interest to avail a product or service.

 Some examples of lead generators include live events, online content, online advertisements, email marketing, and social media.
 With the trend, the buying process has dramatically changed; thus, industries need to find new tactics to reach buyers and create clamor to entice them.

 As a visitor starts to show interest in your company’s product and service with the provision of valuable content, the conversion is more organic.
 Lead generation then stands as to what it is made to be: a natural way of initiating and warming up potential prospects of the business to be key buyers.

 Outsource Accelerator provides you access to great lead generation experts that you can outsource from the Philippines starting from $6 per hour, where you can save up to 70% on staffing costs.
-We have over 3,000 articles, 200+ podcast episodes, and a comprehensive directory with 700+ BPOs… all designed to make it easier for clients to learn about, and engage with outsourcing lead generation.
+We have over 5,000 articles, 350+ podcast episodes, and a comprehensive directory with 2500 BPOs… all designed to make it easier for clients to learn about, and engage with outsourcing lead generation.

 What is a Net Promoter Score (NPS)?
 What is a net promoter score?

 The Net Promoter Score (NPS) measures customers in terms of their willingness to help promote or recommend a particular product, which may include other services as well.
-This gauges customer satisfaction as well as loyalty about a company’s product.
+This gauges customer satisfaction as well as loyalty to a company’s product.

 The detractors are those whose scores are six and below.
 They may not find the products and services to be useful may not buy from the brand again.

 Passives are those customers who gave a seven or an eight, and maybe quite happy about the product, but they do not find it to be excellent.
 These are the people who may have the possibility of switching to another company or brand if the other company may produce something better.

-Outsource Accelerator has over 3,000 articles, 200+ podcast episodes, and a comprehensive directory with 700+ BPOs… all designed to make it easier for clients to learn more about managing an outsourcing team and ensuring that NPS is consistently high.
+Outsource Accelerator has over 5,000 articles, 350+ podcast episodes, and a comprehensive directory with 2500 BPOs… all designed to make it easier for clients to learn more about managing an outsourcing team and ensuring that NPS is consistently high.